knocklabs/docs/pages/client-integration/authenticating-users.md

 }
 ```

-To sign your JWT as middleware:
+To sign your JWT as middleware in a NodeJS express like app:

 ```js
 const jwt = require("jsonwebtoken");